MinkaiXu/CGCF-ConfGen/README.md

 ## Questions

-If you have any questions, please create an issue [here](https://github.com/luost26/CGCF-ConfGen/issues/new).
+If you have any questions, please create an issue.

 ## Updates